lovasoa/custom_error/README.md

 ## Wrapping other error types

-If the cause of your error is another lower-level error, you can indicate that by adding a special `source` field to one of your error.
+If the cause of your error is another lower-level error, you can indicate that by adding a special `source` field to one of your error cases.

 Thus, you can make your custom error wrap other error types, and the conversion from these foreign error types will be implemented automatically.